-- your last day of credited service or excused absence, or - your last day of credited service under another related pension plan (see "Eligibility Service" on page 10 for a list of related pension plans).
+- your last day of credited service or excused absence, or - your last day of credited service under one of the related pension plans (see "Eligibility Service" on page 9 for a list of related pension plans).

 However, a spouse who is divorced or legally separated from you or is already receiving a survivor pension benefit from the Plan is not eligible for this special surviving spouse benefit.